-The parallel interface on the AD7854/AD7854L is fast enough to interface to the TMS32020 with no extra wait states.
-In the TMS320C25 interface, data accesses may be slowed sufficiently when reading from and writing to the part to require the insertion of one wait state.
+The parallel interface on the AD7859/AD7859L is fast enough to interface to the TMS32020 with no extra wait states.
+If high speed glue logic such as 74AS devices are used to drive the \overline{WR} and \overline{RD} lines when interfacing to the TMS320C25, then again no wait states are necessary.
+However, if slower logic is used, data accesses may be slowed sufficiently when reading from and writing to the part to require the insertion of one wait state.
 In such a case, this wait state can be generated using the single OR gate to combine the \overline{CS} and \overline{MSC} signals to drive the READY line of the TMS320C25, as shown in Figure 39.
-Extra wait states are necessary when using the TMS320C5x at their fastest clock speeds.
+Extra wait states will be necessary when using the TMS320C5x at their fastest clock speeds.
 Wait states can be programmed via the IOWSR and CWSR registers (please see TMS320C5x User Guide for details).